-Electricity

-Repair category 1

-Notes No significant defects were apparent.
+Electricity Repair category 2 Notes The electrical system appears of mixed eras with both trip switches and fuse switches noted.
+No recent testing was noted.
 The Institution of Engineering and Technology recommends that inspection and testing is undertaken at least every 10 years and on change of occupancy.
 It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with present IET regulations.

-Gas
+Ø Gas

 Repair category -

 Notes

-The Water, plumbing and bathroom fittings

-Repair category 1

-Notes No significant defects were apparent.
+F Water, plumbing and bathroom fittings Repair category 1 Notes No significant defects were noted.
+We note fittings have been upgraded and replaced in the more recent past.
 Ongoing checks should be made to plumbing fitments and sealants.
 Failure of seals can result in dampness and decay to adjoining/underlying areas.

-Heating and hot water

-Repair category 1

-Notes No significant defects were apparent.
+Heating and hot water Repair category 1 Notes No significant defects were noted.
+We understand the electric heaters have been replaced in the more recent past.
 We assume the heating and hot water appliances have been installed and maintained in line with the manufacturer's guidelines.

 Drainage

 Repair category 1

-Notes No significant defects were apparent.
+Notes No significant defects were noted.
+We understand improvements to the drainage system have been carried out in the recent past together with provision of replacement soakaway.
+Further details should be sought from the current owners.
 We assume the septic tank has been registered with SEPA and meets their requirements.